c4tandl/ctl/src/markdown/pages/reading-resources/high-school-readers.md

 ---
 path: high-school-readers
-date: 2021-10-06T12:35:38.975Z
+date: 2023-03-30T17:03:10.249Z
 title: High School Readers
 sort: 3
 nav: reading-resources
 ---
 CTL graduates become voracious readers: that’s a fact.
 But after 8th grade-and without booktalks and classroom libraries-it can be hard to find books for pleasure reading.
 Nancie created these lists of recommended titles for high school students looking for the next level of great books to read independently.
 If you’re a CTL alum who’s found a great book that’s not on the list, would you give Louise a call?
 We’d love to add your beloved new titles and spread the word.

 ## Pleasure Reading for CTL Graduates

-Adams, Douglas    The Hitchhiker’s Guide to the Galaxy series

-Adigo, Aravind    The White Tiger

-Alexie, Sherman    Flight and Wardances

-Allende, Isabel    The House of the Spirits, Ines of My Soul and Island Beneath the Sea

-Anderson, Laurie Halse    Speak

-Anderson, M.T.
-The Astonishing Life of Octavian Nothing: The Pox Party

-and The Astonishing Life of Octavian Nothing: The Kingdom on the Waves

-Atkinson, Kate    Behind the Scenes at the Museum

-Atwood, Margaret    Alias Grace, The Blind Assassin, Cat’s Eye,

-The Handmaid’s Tale, Moral Disorder, and Surfacing

-Austen, Jane    Emma, Pride and Prejudice, and Mansfield Park

-Bank, Melissa    The Girl’s Guide to Hunting and Fishing and The Wonder Spot

-Banks, Russell    Rule of the Bone and The Sweet Hereafter

-Barker, Pat    Regeneration

-Bauby, Jean-Dominique    The Diving Bell and the Butterfly

-Beattie, Ann    Chilly Scenes of Winter

-Benioff, David    City of Thieves

-Bissinger, H.G.
-Friday Night Lights

-Bloom, Amy    Where the God of Love Hangs Out

-BolaÃ±o, Roberto    The Savage Detectives

-Bradbury, Ray    Fahrenheit 451

-Bronte, Charlotte    Jane Eyre

-Bryson, Bill    A Short History of Nearly Everything, The Thunderbolt Kid, and

-A Walk in the Woods

-Bowden, Mark    Blackhawk Down

-Burgess, Anthony    A Clockwork Orange

-Byatt, A.S.
-Possession

-Carroll, Jim    The Basketball Diaries

-Chabon, Michael    The Amazing Adventures of Kavalier and Clay, The Yiddish

-Policeman’s Union, Wonder Boys and Manhood for Amateurs

-Chang, Jung    Wild Swans

-Cheever, John    The Wapshot Chronicles

-Colwin, Laurie    Happy All the Time, Shine On, Bright and Dangerous Object

-Desai, Kiran    The Inheritance of Loss

-Diamond, Jared    Guns, Germs, and Steel

-Dick, Phillip    Man in the High Castle

-Dawidoff, Nicholas    The Crowd Sounds Happy

-Doctorow, E.L.
-Ragtime, The March, and The Book of Daniel and Ragtime

-Donnelly, Jennifer    A Northern Light

-Dorris, Michael    A Yellow Raft in Blue Water

-Draper, Sharon    Copper Sun

-Dudman, Martha    Augusta Gone

-Dumas, Alexander    The Count of Monte Cristo

-DuMaurier, Daphne    Rebecca
+Adams, Douglas    *The Hitchhiker’s Guide to the Galaxy* series

+Adigo, Aravind    *The White Tiger*

+Alexie, Sherman    *Flight* and *Wardances*

+Allende, Isabel    *The House of the Spirits, Ines of My Soul* and *Island Beneath the Sea*

+Anderson, Laurie Halse    *Speak*

+Anderson, M.T.    *The Astonishing Life of Octavian Nothing: The Pox Party* and *The Astonishing Life of Octavian Nothing: The Kingdom on the Waves*

+Atkinson, Kate    *Behind the Scenes at the Museum*

+Atwood, Margaret    *Alias Grace, The Blind Assassin, Cat’s Eye, The Handmaid’s Tale, Moral Disorder*, and *Surfacing*

+Austen, Jane    *Emma, Pride and Prejudice,* and *Mansfield Park*

+Bank, Melissa    *The Girl’s Guide to Hunting and Fishing* and *The Wonder Spot*

+Banks, Russell    *Rule of the Bone* and *The Sweet Hereafter*

+Barker, Pat    *Regeneration*

+Bauby, Jean-Dominique    *The Diving Bell and the Butterfly*

+Beattie, Ann    *Chilly Scenes of Winter*

+Benioff, David    *City of Thieves*

+Bissinger, H.G.    *Friday Night Lights*

+Bloom, Amy    *Where the God of Love Hangs Out*

+Bolano, Roberto    *The Savage Detectives*

+Bradbury, Ray    *Fahrenheit 451*

+Bronte, Charlotte    *Jane Eyre*

+Bryson, Bill    *A Short History of Nearly Everything, The Thunderbolt Kid*, and *A Walk in the Woods*

+Bowden, Mark    *Blackhawk Down*

+Burgess, Anthony    *A Clockwork Orange*

+Byatt, A.S.    *Possession*

+Carroll, Jim    *The Basketball Diaries*

+Chabon, Michael    *The Amazing Adventures of Kavalier and Clay, The Yiddish Policeman’s Union, Wonder Boys* and *Manhood for Amateurs*

+Chang, Jung    *Wild Swans*

+Cheever, John    *The Wapshot Chronicles*

+Colwin, Laurie    *Happy All the Time, Shine On, Bright and Dangerous Object*

+Desai, Kiran    *The Inheritance of Loss*

+Diamond, Jared    *Guns, Germs, and Steel*

+Dick, Phillip    *Man in the High Castle*

+Dawidoff, Nicholas    *The Crowd Sounds Happy*

+Doctorow, E.L.    *Ragtime, The March,* and *The Book of Daniel*

+Donnelly, Jennifer    *A Northern Light*

+Dorris, Michael    *A Yellow Raft in Blue Water*

+Draper, Sharon    *Copper Sun*

+Dudman, Martha    *Augusta Gone*

+Dumas, Alexander    *The Count of Monte Cristo*

+DuMaurier, Daphne    *Rebecca*

 Edwards, Kim    The Memory Keeper’s Daughter